 Other treatments which your doctor is unlikely to prescribe but which you may find helpful may include:

-- Chiropractic treatment: Chiropractic treatment is an alternative medicine based around massaging and manipulating the joints and spine.
+- Chiropractic treatment: Chiropractic treatment is an alternative medicine based on massaging and manipulating the joints and spine.
 Chiropractic is controversial and is not widely considered to be beneficial for most forms of illnesses and injuries.
-It can cause problems when applied to an already injured spine, however when paired with physical therapy and exercise it may assist with your recovery.
+It can cause problems when applied to an already injured spine, however, when paired with physical therapy and exercise it may assist with your recovery.

 - Acupuncture: The practice of inserting needles into the patient’s skin in order to provide pain relief.
 It is sometimes used as an alternative to physical therapy when dealing with arthritis.
 You may find it helps with the pain caused by whiplash.

 - Massages: Receiving a professional massage to your neck and shoulders might provide pain relief.